TerraCraftere3/TitanEngine/README.md

 **A Remake of my old Engine**

-## Folder Structure
+## 📝 Folder Structure
 - `Engine` contains the code for the Engine that is used by the Game and the Editor
+  - `src/Titan` contains the engine code
-  - `src/Titan/Core` contains the core code used by all Systems
+    - `Core` contains the core code used by all Systems
-  - `src/Titan/Events` contains all code for the Event System
+    - `Events` contains all code for the Event System
-  - `src/Titan/Platform` contains platform specific code (os and graphics api specific)
+    - `Platform` contains platform specific code (os and graphics api specific)
-  - `src/Titan/Renderer` contains platform independent code for the Renderer
+    - `Renderer` contains platform independent code for the Renderer
 - `Sandbox` contains the code of the Game
 - `Vendor` contains all Dependencies of `Engine` (and `Sandbox`)

-## Dependencies
+## 📦 Dependencies

 | Dependency | Usage                 | Link                             |
 | ---------- | --------------------- | -------------------------------- |